openhab/openhab-addons/bundles/org.openhab.binding.sncf/README.md

 The SNCF binding provides real-time data for each train, bus, tramway... station in France.
 This is based on live API provided by DIGITALSNCF.

-Get you API key at https://www.digital.sncf.com/startup/api/token-developpeur
+Get your API key on [DIGITALSNCF web site](https://www.digital.sncf.com/startup/api/token-developpeur)

 Note : SNCF Api is based on the open [API Navitia](https://doc.navitia.io/#getting-started).
 This binding uses a very small subset of it, restricted to its primary purpose.

 ## Supported Things

-Bridge: The binding supports a bridge to connect to the [DIGITALSNCF service](https://www.digital.sncf.com/startup/api/token-developpeur).
+Bridge: The binding supports a bridge to connect to the [DIGITALSNCF service](https://www.digital.sncf.com/startup/api/token developpeur).
 A bridge uses the thing ID "api".

 Station: Represents a given bus, train station.

-Of course, you can add multiple as many stations as needed.
+Of course, you can add as many stations as needed.

 ## Discovery

 This binding takes care of auto discovery.
-This method is strongly recommended as its the only way to get proper station ID depending upon transportation type.
+This method is strongly recommended as it is the only way to get proper station ID depending upon transportation type.

 To enable auto-discovery, your location system setting must be defined.
-Once done, at first launch discovery will search every station in a radius of 2500 m around the system, extending it by step of 500 m until it finds a first set of results.
+Once done, at first launch, discovery will search every station in a radius of 2000 m around the system, extending it by step of 500 m until it finds a first set of results.
 Every following manual successive launch will extend this radius by 500 m, increasing the number of stations discovered.